mcguirepr89/BirdNET-system/README.md

 BirdNET-system can be configured with the following optional services:
 - A 24/7 recording script that can be easily configured to use any available sound card.
 - An extraction service that extracts the audio selections identified by BirdNET by date and species.
-- A Caddy instance that serves the extracted files via a configurable ${EXTRACTIONS_URL}.
+- A Caddy instance that serves the extracted files and live audio stream (icecast2)
 - A species list updating and notification script supporting mobile notifications via Pushed.co

 Currently, there are three types of configurations that I've tried and that have worked for me.
 They include the following: